HGustavs/LenaSYS/DuggaSys/microservices/Microservices.md

 _UPDATE_ operation on the table __'codeexample'__ to update the value of the column:
 - templateid

-- Updates rows where the column 'exampleid' matches the provided value ':eid'.

 ```sql
 UPDATE codeexample SET templateid=:templateid WHERE exampleid=:eid;